 Clare Chambers is Professor of Political Philosophy and a Fellow of Jesus College.
 She came to Jesus College and to the Faculty of Philosophy in the University of Cambridge in 2006.
 Previously she held academic positions at the University of Oxford and the London School of Economics, and has twice been a visiting scholar at UC Berkeley.

 Prof Chambers is on leave from College duties from October 2018 until October 2021.
 During that time she has a Major Research Fellowship from the Leverhulme Trust to work on a project titled Intact: The Political Philosophy of the Unmodified Body.

 Prof Chambers is a Council member of the Nuffield Council on Bioethics, the UK’s leading independent body informing policy and public debate about the ethical questions surrounding medical and biological innovations and research.
 She is also Editor-in-Chief of Res Publica, a journal of moral, legal, and political philosophy; a member of the Executive Committee of The Aristotelian Society; and the Secretary of the Britain and Ireland Association for Political Thought.

 Publications, links and resources

-The books are Sex, Culture, and Justice: The Limits of Choice (Penn State Press, 2008) and, with Phil Parvin, Teach Yourself Political Philosophy: A Complete Introduction (Hodder, 2013).
-Her third book Against Marriage: An Egalitarian Defence of the Marriage-Free State was published by Oxford University Press in 2017 and won the 2018 David Easton Award from the American Political Science Association.
+Clare Chambers is the author of three books: Sex, Culture, and Justice: The Limits of Choice (Penn State Press, 2008); Teach Yourself Political Philosophy: A Complete Introduction with Phil Parvin (Hodder, 2013); and Against Marriage: An Egalitarian Defence of the Marriage-Free State (Oxford University Press, 2017).
+Against Marriage won the 2018 David Easton Award from the American Political Science Association.

-Dr Chambers and her work regularly feature in non-academic settings, including radio, TV, and other journalism.
-Links to media appearances, and a complete list of publications, are available on her personal website at www.clarechambers.com.
+Prof Chambers and her work regularly feature in non-academic settings, including radio, TV, and other journalism.
+Links to media appearances and a complete list of publications are available on her personal website at www.clarechambers.com.